Table of contents

 What if I donu0027t make the switch to Server Side tagging?

-If you donu0027t switch to Server Side Tracking and more and more browsers are blocking third-party cookies, both the quality and quantity of your data collection will drastically decline.
-You only measure significantly fewer events on your website.
-As a result, your campaigns are going to perform a lot worse.
-In addition, you get a lot of traffic that cannot be assigned to the right sources.
-Also, without Server Side Tracking, you may not comply with GDPR/GDPR.
+If you donu0027t switch to Server Side Tagging and more and more browsers are blocking third-party cookies, both the quality and quantity of your data collection will drastically decline.
+Youu0027re just measuring significantly fewer events on your website.
+As a result, your campaigns are going to perform a lot less well.
+You will additionally receive a lot of traffic that cannot be assigned to the right sources.
+Also, without Server Side Tagging, you may not comply with the AVG/GDPR.

 Does my website still need a cookie banner?

-A cookie banner will still be required when you switch to Server Side Tracking.
+A cookie banner remains necessary when you switch to Server Side Tagging.
 You will, of course, continue to collect data from users on your website through cookies.
-Although these cookies are now first-party cookies instead of third-party cookies, you are still required to inform your website users about them and give them the choice of whether or not to agree to them.
+Although these cookies are now first-party instead of third-party, you are still required to inform users of your website about them and give them the choice of whether or not to agree to them.

-As is often the case in marketing, it is difficult to predict what a particular action will directly produce.
-In any case, what we know for sure is that with Server Side Tagging you collect more and better quality data.
+As is often the case in marketing, it is difficult to predict what a particular action will directly yield.
+In any case, what we know for sure is that with Server Side tagging you will collect more and better quality data.
 Also, your website will become a faster.
-Ultimately, this will lead to more better optimized campaigns that in turn lead to more conversions/money.
+Ultimately, this will lead to more better optimized campaigns which in turn will lead to more conversions/money.

 magnifiercrossmenu linkedin facebook pinterest youtube rss twitter instagram facebook-blank rss-blank linkedin-blank pinterest youtube twitter instagram